What is Shareholder Protection?

 1 in 23

-Research from insurer MetLife found that 21% of people have suffered long-term ill health during their working life, this makes including Critical Illness Cover in a Shareholder Protection policy a very important consideration.
+Research from insurer Aviva found that 31% of people have had to take time off work due to unexpected ill health, a cancer diagnosis or even a death in the family, so including Critical Illness Cover in a Shareholder Protection policy a very important consideration.

 As independent insurance advisers, we pride ourselves on being the experts, knowing every insurance product we offer inside out and back to front.
 Here’s how we work: